Volst/ui-components/CONTRIBUTING.md

 To get started, clone this repository and run `yarn install`.

 After that, you can run Storybook with `yarn start`.
 In your browser, open `http://localhost:9001`.
-Storybook is an UI development environment; you can see all components of re-cy-cle separately here and visually test them.
+Storybook is an UI development environment; you can see all components separately here and visually test them.

 The components you see in Storybook are generated from `*.stories.js` files in the `src/` directory.